 The Centers for Medicare and Medicaid Services (CMS) requires Medicare Advantage Organizations and Part D sponsors to ensure that general compliance and fraud, waste, and abuse (FWA) training and education is communicated to their FDRs who have involvement in the administration or delivery of Medicare Parts C and D benefits.
-As a result, all FDR employees that are involved in the delivery or administration of services for University of Maryland Health Advantage’s Medicare plans must take this training.
+As a result, all FDR employees that are involved in the delivery or administration of services for CareFirst Medicare Advantage’s Medicare plans must take this training.

 FDR required trainings include:

-FDRs may click here to access CMS’s FWA and General Compliance Training
+FDRs may click here to access CMS’s Medicare Learning Network® Learning Management System to log in and take CMS’s FWA and General Compliance Training

 The Model of Care Training purpose is to ensure the unique needs for beneficiaries who are enrolled in an SNP plan are identified.
 As a Medicare Advantage Organization offering a Dual-Special Needs plan, we must ensure all network providers and FDRs who provide or arrange for healthcare services to our members complete the company’s Model of Care Training at the time of contracting an annually thereafter.